brotatotes/bht-automation/bht gen 3/Luke/Chapter 5/Luke 5 1 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:15:18
+- Timestamp: 12-25-2023 20:33:06
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 68
+- BHT Word Count: 89
-- BHT Commentary Usage: 37.74%
+- BHT Commentary Usage: 31.25%
-- BHT Quality Score: 1.3365822632284796
+- BHT Quality Score: 1.6309800584863976
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (53):
+- ChatGPT injected words (64):
-	['a', 'address', 'against', 'amidst', 'amount', 'and', 'as', 'away', 'bearing', 'boat', 'by', 'catching', 'crowds', 'demonstrated', 'divine', 'eagerness', 'entered', 'fervor', 'fish', 'from', 'hard', 'he', 'hear', 'him', 'his', 'in', 'jesus', 'lake', 'land', 'large', 'laying', 'miraculously', 'moving', 'multitude', 'numerous', 'of', 'on', 'people', 'peter', 'power', 'pressed', 's', 'see', 'stood', 'taught', 'the', 'their', 'them', 'to', 'troublesome', 'upon', 'urgency', 'were']
+	['a', 'account', 'accurate', 'all', 'and', 'at', 'backdrop', 'became', 'caught', 'classical', 'crowds', 'depicted', 'disciples', 'distinguishing', 'divine', 'eager', 'eagerly', 'early', 'enthusiastic', 'evident', 'fish', 'fishermen', 'for', 'gennesaret', 'growing', 'had', 'hear', 'him', 'his', 'in', 'influence', 'instead', 'intervention', 'is', 'jesus', 'lake', 'location', 'luke', 'miracles', 'multitude', 'night', 'of', 'out', 'pressing', 'recognized', 's', 'sea', 'secluded', 'see', 'seen', 'selection', 'sought', 'style', 'term', 'the', 'they', 'this', 'to', 'toiled', 'use', 'vain', 'vividly', 'when', 'who']
-- ChatGPT injected words (significant words only) (33):
+- ChatGPT injected words (significant words only) (44):
-	['address', 'amidst', 'away', 'bearing', 'boat', 'catching', 'crowds', 'demonstrated', 'divine', 'eagerness', 'entered', 'fervor', 'fish', 'hard', 'hear', 'jesus', 'lake', 'land', 'large', 'laying', 'miraculously', 'moving', 'multitude', 'numerous', 'people', 'peter', 'power', 'pressed', 's', 'stood', 'taught', 'troublesome', 'urgency']
+	['account', 'accurate', 'backdrop', 'caught', 'classical', 'crowds', 'depicted', 'disciples', 'distinguishing', 'divine', 'eager', 'eagerly', 'early', 'enthusiastic', 'evident', 'fish', 'fishermen', 'gennesaret', 'growing', 'hear', 'influence', 'instead', 'intervention', 'jesus', 'lake', 'location', 'luke', 'miracles', 'multitude', 'night', 'pressing', 'recognized', 's', 'sea', 'secluded', 'seen', 'selection', 'sought', 'style', 'term', 'toiled', 'use', 'vain', 'vividly']

 ### Logs
-- Attempt 1 BHT: The crowds were pressing so hard against Jesus that they were practically laying on him, but he stood there amidst the chaos.
-The lake, or rather the Sea of Galilee, was a favorite idiom of Luke's, as it showed his more classical style compared to Matthew and Mark.
-The eager crowds vividly illustrated the meaning of pressing upon Jesus, with the word used here often implying urgency.
-Jesus entered Peter's boat on the lake and moved away from the land so that he could address the multitude.
-He taught them and then demonstrated his divine power through a miraculous catch of fish.
-The people were so numerous and eager to see and hear Jesus that they became troublesome and bore hard upon him.
+- Attempt 1 BHT: The scene is set by describing the pressing crowds around Jesus, who stood apart from them.
+The location, referred to as the lake of Gennesaret, is an illustration of Luke's accurate and classical style.
+Luke deviates from the chronological order in Mark's account and specifically refers to the body of water as a lake, while the other Gospel writers call it a sea.
+This small and secluded lake became the backdrop for some of Jesus' earliest miracles and the calling of his disciples, laying the foundation for a religion that would spread throughout the world.
+The multitude around Jesus was growing, and the fishermen, who had toiled all night in vain, recognized that the large catch of fish was not a coincidence but a divine intervention.
+The enthusiasm of the crowd was so overwhelming that they pressed upon Jesus, eager to see and hear him.
-- 🔄 Luke 5:1 (attempt 1, 125 words, 40.96% quotes quality score: 1.5103454714065543, V2 normalized quality score: 41.56, commentator tiers 1-3: 29.36%, 30.6%, 40.05%)
+- 🔄 Luke 5:1 (attempt 1, 147 words, 37.11% quotes quality score: 1.7115494475199058, V2 normalized quality score: 48.25, commentator tiers 1-3: 36.95%, 33.47%, 29.58%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The crowds pressed hard against Jesus, laying upon him as he stood.
-Luke's use of the word lake is a more classical style than the term sea used by the other Gospel writers.
-The crowds around Jesus vividly illustrated their eagerness and urgency.
-Jesus entered Peter's boat on the lake and moved away from the land to address the multitude.
-He taught them and then demonstrated his divine power through a miraculous catch of fish.
-The people were numerous and troublesome, bearing hard upon Jesus in their fervor to see and hear him.
+- Attempt 2 BHT: The pressing crowds gathered around Jesus at the lake of Gennesaret, as vividly described in the commentary.
+Luke's use of the term lake instead of sea is intentional, distinguishing his style from the other Gospel writers.
+This secluded setting became the stage for Jesus' early miracles and the calling of his disciples.
+The fishermen, who had toiled all night without success, recognized the divine intervention when they caught a multitude of fish.
+The enthusiastic crowd, eager to see and hear Jesus, pressed upon him, demonstrating the growing influence of his ministry.
-- 🔄 Luke 5:1 (attempt 2, 95 words, 39.13% quotes quality score: 1.4137257608595564, V2 normalized quality score: 38.35, commentator tiers 1-3: 29.35%, 31.75%, 38.9%)
+- 🔄 Luke 5:1 (attempt 2, 92 words, 35.21% quotes quality score: 1.6353016268511822, V2 normalized quality score: 45.72, commentator tiers 1-3: 36.94%, 32.87%, 30.19%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: The crowds pressed hard against Jesus, laying upon him as he stood amidst their eagerness and urgency.
-Jesus entered Peter's boat on the lake, moving away from the land to address the multitude.
-He taught them and demonstrated his divine power by miraculously catching a large amount of fish.
-The people were numerous and troublesome, bearing hard upon Jesus in their fervor to see and hear him.
+- Attempt 3 BHT: The enthusiastic crowds eager to see and hear Jesus vividly depicted at the lake of Gennesaret.
+Luke's accurate and classical style is seen in his use of the term lake instead of sea, distinguishing his account.
+This secluded location became the backdrop for Jesus' early miracles and the selection of his disciples.
+The fishermen, who had toiled all night in vain, recognized the divine intervention when they caught a multitude of fish.
+The growing influence of Jesus is evident in the pressing crowds who eagerly sought him out.
-- 🔄 Luke 5:1 (attempt 3, 68 words, 37.74% quotes quality score: 1.3365822632284796, V2 normalized quality score: 35.78, commentator tiers 1-3: 22.39%, 33.61%, 44.0%)
+- 🔄 Luke 5:1 (attempt 3, 89 words, 31.25% quotes quality score: 1.6309800584863976, V2 normalized quality score: 45.57, commentator tiers 1-3: 36.07%, 33.52%, 30.41%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The crowds pressed upon Jesus, laying upon him as he stood amidst their eagerness and urgency.
-Jesus entered Peter's boat on the lake, moving away from the land to address the multitude.
-He taught them and demonstrated his divine power by miraculously catching a large amount of fish.
-The people were numerous and troublesome, bearing hard upon Jesus in their fervor to see and hear him.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 4 BHT: The pressing crowds found at the lake of Gennesaret illustrate the eagerness of the people to see and hear Jesus, as described in the commentary.
+Luke's attention to detail is seen in his use of the term lake, distinguishing his account from the others.
+This secluded location served as the backdrop for Jesus' early miracles and the selection of his disciples.
+The fishermen, who had toiled all night in vain, recognized the divine intervention when they miraculously caught a multitude of fish.
+The growing influence of Jesus is evident in the enthusiastic crowds who eagerly sought him out.
-- 🔄 Luke 5:1 (attempt 4, 67 words, 36.54% quotes quality score: 1.3315642329603428, V2 normalized quality score: 35.62, commentator tiers 1-3: 22.39%, 33.77%, 43.84%)
+- 🔄 Luke 5:1 (attempt 4, 99 words, 32.35% quotes quality score: 1.583201100359487, V2 normalized quality score: 43.98, commentator tiers 1-3: 35.33%, 34.04%, 30.63%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The crowds pressed upon Jesus, laying upon him as he stood amidst their eagerness and urgency.
-Jesus entered Peter's boat on the lake, moving away from the land to address the multitude.
-He taught them and demonstrated his divine power by miraculously catching a large amount of fish.
-The people were numerous and troublesome, bearing hard upon Jesus in their fervor to see and hear him.
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
+- Attempt 5 BHT: The bustling crowds gathered around Jesus at the lake of Gennesaret, vividly described in the commentary, reflect their eagerness to be in his presence.
+Luke's choice of the term lake instead of sea reveals his precision and unique style.
+This secluded location served as the backdrop for Jesus' early miracles and the calling of his disciples.
+The fishermen, who had toiled fruitlessly all night, recognized the divine intervention when they experienced an abundant catch of fish.
+The ardent followers pressed upon Jesus, showcasing the expanding impact of his ministry.
-- 🔄 Luke 5:1 (attempt 5, 67 words, 36.54% quotes quality score: 1.3315642329603428, V2 normalized quality score: 35.62, commentator tiers 1-3: 22.39%, 33.77%, 43.84%)
+- 🔄 Luke 5:1 (attempt 5, 90 words, 29.41% quotes quality score: 1.5850011356153995, V2 normalized quality score: 44.04, commentator tiers 1-3: 36.5%, 32.98%, 30.52%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- ✅ Luke 5:1 bht prompt v0.8 (68 words, 37.74% quotes)
+- ✅ Luke 5:1 bht prompt v0.8 (89 words, 31.25% quotes)
-- quality score: 1.3365822632284796, V2 normalized quality score: 35.78, commentator tiers 1-3: 22.39%, 33.61%, 44.0%)
+- quality score: 1.6309800584863976, V2 normalized quality score: 45.57, commentator tiers 1-3: 36.07%, 33.52%, 30.41%)